How To Make A Plate Wreath Damage Free!

 Step 1: Prepare The Wreath Form

-- If you’re using a metal mesh wreath form or a metal wreath form, you can spray paint it white or with a desired color.
+- If you’re using a metal mesh wreath form or a wire wreath, you can spray paint it white or with a desired color.
 Let it dry.

-- White plate hangers to blend with the plate wreath or use layers of Velcro command strips.
-Personally, plate hangers are the best option and are the most sturdy to keep plates damage free that are added to the wreath.
+- Attach the plate hangers to the back side of the plate.
+White plate hangers blend with the plate wreath or use layers of Velcro command strips.
+Personally, plate hangers are the best option and are the most sturdy to keep plates damage free that are added on top of the moss.

 Step 2: Cover The Flowerpots

-- Begin attaching each plate to the wreath form using butcher’s twine or jute.
-Add this to the back side of the plates.
-Slide the string underneath each plate hanger, loop it through the wreath frame, and tie a knot.
+- Begin attaching the small plates to the back of the wreath using butcher’s twine or jute.
+Add this to the back side of the plate.
+Slide the string underneath each of the plate hangers.
+Loop it through the wreath frame, and tie a double knot.

 - Repeat this process until all the plates are securely attached to the wreath form.
 Aim for a balanced arrangement, forming a triangle with the plates.